-The UN Human Rights Committee has affirmed this position on many occasions, either urging States to repeal laws which criminalize consensual same-sex activity or commending them for bringing their legislation into conformity with the Covenant by repealing such provisions.
+The UN Human Rights Committee has affirmed this position on many occasions, either urging States to repeal laws which criminalize consensual same-sex activity or commending them for bringing their legislation into conformity with the Covenant by repealing such provisions.2

-This position is consistent with other regional and national jurisprudence, including decisions of the European Court of Human Rights and of the Constitutional Court of South Africa.
+This position is consistent with other regional and national jurisprudence, including decisions of the European Court of Human Rights3 and of the Constitutional Court of South Africa,4 as well as with the core commitments to equality and non-discrimination enshrined in the African Charter of Human and Peoples' Rights.

 States' international obligations to respect the human rights of all persons, irrespective of sexual orientation and gender identity, were recently articulated in the "Yogyakarta Principles on the Application of International Human Rights Law in relation to Sexual Orientation and Gender Identity".
-The Principles were developed and unanimously adopted by a distinguished group of human rights experts, from diverse regions and backgrounds, including Asia.
+The Principles were developed and unanimously adopted by a distinguished group of human rights experts, from diverse regions and backgrounds, including Africa.
 These experts included judges, academics, a former UN High Commissioner for Human Rights, UN Special Procedures, members of treaty bodies, members of civil society and others.